This documentation contains definitions, guidelines and best practices concerning key content components of the PCC website.

 - - Public announcements posted to the homepage.

-- - Most recent PCC news releases and featured events.
+- - Most recent PCC news releases and PCC stories by other media agencies.

 - - How we disseminate campus closures over the internet.